texus/texus.github.io/_posts/2015-07-28-string-to-lowercase-compile-time.md

 <b>Update</b> <em><small>(4 Aug 2015)</small></em>

 After some experimenting it seems like the method does not work well with std::initializer\_list&lt;char&gt; and the std::array was only used for testing and isn't that useful.
 So I looked for an alternative way to return the data.
-I basically wanted to return a raw array, but any c++ programmer should knows that you can't do that, so I had to use a simple wrapper instead and changed the return types of the functions to array\_wrapper&lt;N&gt;.
+I basically wanted to return a raw array, but you of course can't do that, so I had to use a simple wrapper instead and changed the return types of the functions to array\_wrapper&lt;N&gt;.
 {% highlight c++ %}
 template <std::size_t N>
 struct array_wrapper {